Deborah Ann Turner: Career

-Turner practice gynecologic oncology for 35 years at several universities including the University of Nebraska, the University of Iowa and the Medical College of Wisconsin.
+Turner practiced gynecologic oncology for 35 years at several universities including the University of Nebraska, the University of Iowa and the Medical College of Wisconsin.
 While working as a gynecological oncologist, she traveled to Tanzania multiple times to participate in medical missions and has worked with different medical centers to help the children.
 In July 2015 she stopped practicing medicine to work at the Iowa-based Outreach Program as vice president of International Programs.
 In June 2020 Turner was elected president of the League of Women Voters.
+She was reelected to the same position in June 2022.

 Honors and awards

 In 1983 she was named an 'outstanding young woman of America'.
 Turner was inducted into the Iowa Women’s Hall of Fame in 2013 and received the Gertrude Rush Award from the National Bar Association in 2015.